jefffhaynes/BinarySerializer/README.md

     ...

- Also note that we're using properties and fields interchangeably.
-Both are treated equally by the serializer.
+Note that we're using properties and fields interchangeably.
+Both are treated as the same by the serializer.

 ## Binding ##
 The most powerful feature of BinarySerializer is the ability to bind attributes of fields to other fields in the object graph.
 Using the various attributes, this approach can allow for interop with complex formats and protocols.
 One of the simplest examples of this is field length binding.